SelinaMeyer/memory_experiments/rewriting_judgement_task/resources/intro_text.md

 **Explanation**:
 The revision omits details about Jonathan Majors' confession about his aggressive behaviour.
 The phrase "You won't believe" adds sensationalism not present in the original headline.

----

-# The Annotation Procedure

-You will first have to pass the qualification test, which consists of five questions.
-These are much easier questions than many you will see in the annotation task itself. **You only have one attempt and you are only allowed one mistake.** Carefully look at the sentences and determine whether the revision accurately reflects the original and whether the style is appropriate.

-**If you fail at the qualification test**: You will not be able to start the annotation. ***IMPORTANT***: **Remember to copy the Screen-Out Completion Code that will be displayed to Prolific.** If we see that an honest effort was made, you will get a small amount of money as compensation for your time.

-**If you succeed at the qualification test**: Once you pass the qualification test, you will automatically unlock access to the annotation page.
-It is structurally identical to the qualification.
-Each annotator is assigned 21 samples.
-We expect each sample to take 30-60 seconds, so it will likely take around 15 minutes in total.

-Your progress for both qualification and annotation is **saved automatically** anytime you press the *NEXT* button.

-### **Good luck and have fun!**